lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 # Deep Learning Research on GCP, Image Multi-Classification and Cancer Diagnosis

-This repo contains my research work about DNN algorithms on GCP.
+This repo contains my research work on image identification with Prof. Mohammad Soltanieh-ha.
 It's an ongoing research and updates will be made from time to time.

 **A research poster about DNN framework on GCP is [here](https://github.com/lingyixu/GCP-Keras-Deep-Learning/blob/master/Scalable_DNN_Framework_on_GCP.pdf).
 It's presented at the MSMF Reseach Exhibition on Oct 7, 2019.**